-St. Blaise saved Dubrovnik by warning the people of impending Venetian invaders.
+St. Blaise saved Dubrovnik by warning the people of Venetian invaders.
 Statues of the Saint (Croatian Sveti Vlaho or Sveti Blaž) holding Dubrovnik on his palm are everywhere.
-Since 972 Dubrovnik has celebrated their patron and protector with a “series of concerts, exhibitions, book presentations, and theatre performances”.
+Since 972 Dubrovnik has celebrated their patron and protector with a “series of concerts, exhibitions, book presentations, and performances”.

 Kandelora Candle Mass February 2